fluxcd/website/content/en/docs/guides/notifications.md

 the status if the status has changed.
 This is to avoid spamming the commit status history with the same status over and over again.

-There is an aspect of state fullness that needs to be considered, compared to the other notification providers, as the events are stored by the git provider.
+There is an aspect of statefullness that needs to be considered, compared to the other notification providers, as the events are stored by the git provider.
 This means that the status of a commit can change over time.
 Initially a deployment may be healthy, resulting in a successful status.
 Down the line the application, and the health check, may start failing